Get to Know Boxing’s Best, Andre “SOG” Ward and Sergey “Krusher” Kovalev

 Sergey “The Krusher” Kovalev will take on Andre “SOG” Ward for 3 light heavyweight belts, but more importantly, the winner will not only be recognized as THE light heavy weight champion, but also the #1 pound for pound fighter in boxing and that will remain the case even if Floyd Mayweather decides to come back.
 Right now, most pound for pound lists rank Ward as #1 and Kovalev just behind him.
 Ward hasn’t lost a professional or amateur fight since he was about 12 or 13 years old, an unreal feat in the toughest sport where you always must enter the ring alone and perform regardless of what else is going on in your life.

-The timing, matchup and backstories of the fighters are at least as good or better than in the Floyd Mayweather vs. Manny Pacquiao fight which was by far the biggest money fight of all time.
+The timing, matchup and backstories of the fighters are at least as good or better than in the Floyd Mayweather vs. Manny Pacquiao fight which was by far the biggest money fight of all time and had betting sites salivating.
 That fight was unique in recent history in that everyone, not just hardcore boxing fans were interested.
 Kovalev is promoted by New Jersey’s Main Events who has had a lot of great fighters over the years, but are known for their loyalty and fighters who aim to please like the late great Arturo Gatti.
 Ward is promoted by Roc Nation, JZ’s promotional company who has an impressive roster in sports and music.

 Kovalev is 33 and Ward 32, just over 10 months apart, and both are in their prime and operating at their best.
 Both fighters are undefeated in 30 professional fights, Andre Ward is a perfect 30-0 with 15 KO’s.